tcpipuk/maubot-openai-translate/README.md

 # OpenAI Translate Maubot Plugin

-A (fairly) simple [Maubot](https://github.com/maubot/maubot) plugin that uses OpenAI's GPT models to provide quick and accurate translations in a more natural style than traditional translation services.
+A (fairly) simple [Maubot](https://github.com/maubot/maubot) plugin using OpenAI's GPT models for quick and accurate translations in [Matrix](https://matrix.org/docs/chat_basics/matrix-for-im/) chat rooms.

+OpenAI's GPT models incur a cost for queries, however even the cheapest models can excel at translation.
+It not only replicates the tone and style of the original text, but also attempts to understand the context, so the translation more accurately maintains the spirit of the original too.

 ## Usage Instructions

 - **Direct Translation:** Use `!tr <language_code> <message>` to translate a specific message.
-  - Example: `!tr fr Hello World` will translate "Hello World" into French.
+  - Example: `!tr fr Hello World` translates "Hello World" into French.
 - **Reply Translation:** Reply to an existing message with `!tr <language_code>`, and the bot will reply to the same message in the chosen language.
-  - Example: Replying with `!tr de` to a message will translate it into German.
+  - Example: Replying with `!tr de` to a message translates it into German.

 ## Supported Languages

-A comprehensive list of supported languages and their respective ISO 639-1 two-letter codes can be found in the `languages.py` file.
-This includes widely spoken languages like English, Spanish, French, as well as less commonly used languages, providing broad accessibility.
+The plugin supports a wide array of languages, listed in the `languages.py` file with their respective ISO 639-1 two-letter codes.
+This expansive list includes commonly spoken languages like English, Spanish, French, as well as lesser-known ones, and you could customise to additional custom ones if required.

 ## Configuration and Setup

 - **Prerequisites:** An active OpenAI API token is required for the bot's operation.
-- **Configuration:** Enter your OpenAI credentials in the Instance tab in Maubot and tweak the other OpenAI values according to your needs.
+- **Configuration:** Enter your OpenAI credentials and configure bot settings in the Maubot instance tab.
+The settings include:
+  - `openai.api_key`: Your unique API key for accessing OpenAI's services.
+  - `openai.model`: Specifies the GPT model for translations.
+Default is `gpt-3.5-turbo`.
+  - `openai.max_tokens`: Sets the maximum number of tokens (words/pieces of words) for each translation response.
+  - `openai.temperature`: Determines the 'creativity' level of translations.
+A lower temperature, like the default 0.4, provides more literal translations.
+  - `openai.prompt`: The system prompt sent to OpenAI, instructing the model for translation tasks.
+  - `bot.rate_limit`: The maximum number of translations a user can request per hour.
+Zero disables the limit.
+  - `bot.rate_window`: The time frame, in seconds, for the rate limit (default is 3600 seconds, i.e., 1 hour).
+  - `bot.rate_message`: The message displayed when a user exceeds the rate limit.
+Leaving it blank disables this message.
+  - `bot.empty_message`: Custom message displayed when the bot receives a command without a message to translate.
+  - `bot.unknown_message`: Message displayed when a user requests translation in an unrecognized language code.
-- **Deployment:** Deploy the bot in your Matrix rooms to start enjoying seamless translation services.
+- **Deployment:** Deploy the bot in your Matrix rooms for seamless translation services.

-**Note: OpenAI's API costs money.
-Make sure to set a spending limit in your OpenAI account, and monitor usage to avoid any surprises.**
+**Note: OpenAI's API incurs costs.
+It's recommended to set a spending limit in your OpenAI account and monitor usage to manage expenses effectively.**

 ## License

 The OpenAI Translate Maubot is distributed under the AGPLv3 license.
-Please refer to the `LICENSE` file for detailed licensing information.
+For detailed licensing information, please refer to the `LICENSE` file.